Bernice Summerfield: Volume 3: The Unbound Universe (2016)

-Bernice Summerfield in a series of adventures with a version of the Doctor from the Unbound series.
+Bernice Summerfield in a series of adventures with a version of the Doctor from the Unbound series, played by David Warner.
 Mark Gatiss returns as a version of the Master from the same series, appearing in The Emporium at the End and The True Savior of the Universe, as well as a brief appearance in a flashback in The Library in the Body.